poppadum/dynquee/doc/Running_on_separate_device.md

     sudo systemctl start dynquee.service
     ```

-If you don't want to use `systemd`, you could add the startup command to root's crontab e.g.
+If you don't want to use `systemd`, you could add the startup command to `root`'s crontab e.g.
 `@reboot /opt/dynquee/dynquee.py`
 or  add it to `/etc/rc.local`